-Transformational leaders are open-minded, dynamic and concerned with planning for the future and behave based on that (Dias et al., 2020; Jaskyte, 2004).
-The employee commitment to the company is altered by transforming their mission and vision and it is expected (Baporikar, 2017), from employees, that experience TFL, "to think beyond themselves and to become high performers and leaders themselves" (Jaskyte, 2004:155).
+Transformational leaders plan the future and act oriented to that, are "open-minded, dynamic, and concerned about planning" (Jaskyte, 2004:155).
+The employee commitment to the company is altered by transforming their mission and vision and it is expected, from employees, that experience TFL, "to think beyond themselves and to become high performers and leaders themselves" (Jaskyte, 2004:155).